 The SAN LUEUR Advanced LED Light Therapy Facial Mask is not a medical device and we do not suggest people who experience melasma use this device as a replacement for any professional medical treatment.
 However, people with melasma may find their overall skin quality may be improved by LED light therapy treatments.

-If you’re interested in learning more about how your skin can benefit from the SAN LUEUR LED Facial Mask, head to our ‘The Science, Unmasked’ page, 'SAN LUEUR Advanced LED Light Therapy Facial Mask and Results' page or our FAQs.
+If you’re interested in learning more about how your skin can benefit from the SAN LUEUR LED Facial Mask, head to our ‘The Science, Unmasked’ page, 'SAN LUEUR Advanced LED Light Therapy Facial Mask' page or our FAQs.
 If you have any questions or you would like to get in touch, please contact us at info@sanlueur.com.